MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/global-architectures.md

 ### Microsoft OneDrive

-OneDrive lets users sync their My Site library or other SharePoint libraries on team sites to their computers.
-They can then work with files in these libraries directly in Windows Explorer.
+The OneDrive sync app lets users sync their My Site library and other SharePoint libraries on team sites to their computers.
+They can then work with files in these libraries directly in File Explorer.
 Users can access these files even when they are offline.
-Updates to files sync with SharePoint when a user is online.
+File changes sync automatically when a user is back online.

-OneDrive works well in environments that have intermittent connections or in environments that have high latency or low bandwidth connections.
-It is not intended to be used by many users who are editing the same file offline at the same time.
-For more information see [Sync your OneDrive or other SharePoint libraries to your computer with OneDrive](https://go.microsoft.com/fwlink/p/?LinkId=279879).

 > [!NOTE]
-> At this time, the OneDrive next generation sync app is not available in SharePoint Server.
+> The new OneDrive sync app (OneDrive.exe) is supported on SharePoint Server 2019.
+[More info](/sharepoint/install/new-onedrive-sync-client)

 ## Design a central site with multiple farms
 <a name="section5"> </a>